unknwon/goconfig/README.md

 - It uses exactly the same way to access a configuration file as you use windows APIs, so you don't need to change your code style.
 - It supports read recursion sections.
 - It supports auto increment of key.
-- It supports configuration file with comments each section or key which all the other parsers don't support!!!!!!!
+- It supports **READ** and **WRITE** configuration file with comments each section or key which all the other parsers don't support!!!!!!!
 - It supports get value through type bool, float64, int, int64 and string, methods that start with "Must" means ignore errors and get zero-value if error occurs.

 ## Example(Comments Support!!!!)